 PTSD is considered one of the most prevalent psychiatric disorders following exposure to traumatic injury.
-While most well established management is traumafocused cognitive behavior therapy for PTSD, its progress has stalled in recent decades, and only about two-thirds of patients respond effectively to it^{12} .
+While most well established is trauma-focused management cognitive behavior therapy for PTSD, its progress has stalled in recent decades, and only about two-thirds of patients respond effectively to it12.
 Furthermore, a significant number of individuals with PTSD do not receive evidence-based treatment13.
-Thus, it is important to focus on preventing PTSD in high-risk situations, such as emergency surgeries for trauma patients.
-This trial represents the first known study to demonstrate the impact of perioperative administration dexmedetomidine in preventing PTSD.
+Thus, it is important to focus on preventing

+PTSD in high-risk situations, such as emergency surgeries for trauma patients.
+This trial represents the first known study to demonstrate the impact of perioperative dexmedetomidine administration in preventing PTSD.

-The suppression of SNS activation through sympatholytic actions, such as the use of an alpha-2 adrenoceptor agonist, can benefit the immune system.
-DEX, which acts primarily through both central and peripheral nervous system alphaadrenergic receptors, can reduce acute psychological stress reactions by blocking the positive feedback mechanism of the HPA axis14.Surgery triggers systemic inflammation, increasing cytokines and stress hormones.
+The SNS suppression of through sympatholytic activation actions, such as the use of an alpha-2 adrenoceptor agonist, can benefit the immune system.
+DEX, which acts primarily through both central and peripheral nervous system adrenergic receptors, can reduce acute psychological stress reactions blocking positive feedback the mechanism of the HPA axis14.Surgery triggers systemic inflammation, increasing cytokines and stress hormones.
 Leukocytes migrate to the injury site, initiating healing but also causing complications.
 These include severe, persistent pain, fatigue from metabolic stress, atrial fibrillation, and cognitive dysfunction15.